gao-lab/vConv-Figures_and_Tables/README.md

 ## 1.2 Train and evaluate models needed for reproducing these figures

-The training takes about 15 days on a server with 1 CPU cores, 32G memory, and one NVIDIA 1080 Ti GPU card.
+The training takes about 18 days on a server with 1 CPU cores, 32G memory, and one NVIDIA 1080 Ti GPU card.
 The user can either train the models by themselves or use the pre-trained results.

 ### 1.2.1 Train the models directly

+#### 1.2.1.1 Train all but Basset-related models

 - Run the following codes to train the models.

 ```{bash}